-Each year, a small group of no more than 35 senior local government managers meet to study the leadership lessons of Gettysburg.
+Each year, a small group of senior local government managers meet to study the leadership lessons of Gettysburg.
 This is a unique opportunity to join colleagues in an exploration of personal leadership, organizational effectiveness, and the lessons of history.

 The leadership lessons of the battle of Gettysburg, the leadership styles of those in command as well as those on the battlefield, and the aftermath or disaster recovery of the town of Gettysburg after the battle of 1863 form the core of this site specific leadership institute offered in conjunction with the Gettysburg Foundation.

-Relate timeless, inspiring leadership lessons to the challenges your organization may face today.
+Relate timeless, inspiring leadership lessons to the challenges your organization might face today.

 - Engage for three days in an exploration of personal leadership, organizational effectiveness, and the lessons of history.